sambanova/ai-starter-kit/benchmarking/README.md

 # Overview

-This AI Starter Kkit evaluates the performance of different LLM models hosted in SambaStudio.
-It allows users to configure various LLMs with diverse parameters, enabling experiments to not only generate different outputs but also measureme metrics simultaneously.
+This AI Starter Kit evaluates the performance of different LLM models hosted in SambaStudio.
+It allows users to configure various LLMs with diverse parameters, enabling experiments to not only generate different outputs but also measurement metrics simultaneously.
 The Kit includes:
 - A configurable SambaStudio connector.
 The connector generates answers from a deployed model.
 - An app with two functionalities:
     - A performance evaluation process with configurable options that users will utilize to obtain and compare different results